 After these steps, increasing space for system reserved partition has been completed.
 For more details, please see Extend Partition.
 And then, you should be able to upgrade to Windows 10.

-Enlarge EFI System Partition Under UEFI + GPT Boot Mode:
+Enlarge EFI System Partition Under UEFI + GPT Boot Mode

 For users who are running Windows on GPT disk, they can increase EFI system partition (ESP) size by taking the following steps.

-Step 1: Create MiniTool Partition Wizard Boot Disc
+Step 1: Create MiniTool Partition Wizard Boot Disc.

-Step 2: Boot Computer via MiniTool Partition Wizard Boot Disc to Get Partition Layout:
+Step 2: Boot Computer via MiniTool Partition Wizard Boot Disc to get partition layout:

 Step 3: Delete Microsoft Reserved Partition

-However, in the case above, if we want to extend the EFI system partition (ESP) by borrowing free space from partition C, we need to delete the 128MB Microsoft Reserved Partition (MSR partition) at first since Partition Wizard can't recognize its file system.
+However, in the case above, if we want to extend the EFI system partition (ESP) by borrowing free space from partition C, we need to delete the 16MB Microsoft Reserved Partition (MSR partition) at first since Partition Wizard can't recognize its file system.

 Well then, does it mean users must delete the MSR partition when they plan to enlarge EFI system partition?
 Of course not.
-Actually, only when the MSR partition is located between the EFI system partition and the partition we want to take free space from, the 128MB partition should be deleted.
+Actually, only when the MSR partition is located between the EFI system partition and the partition we want to take free space from, it should be deleted.
 If not, the extending process will be stopped.
 For detailed steps to delete an existing partition, please see Delete Partition.

 Step 4: Enlarge EFI System Partition